McCoady/ethernaut-foundry/README.md

 ## Further Updates

 This repo is still a work in progress, and eventually all 29 of the Ethernaut challenges will be added.
-The description and hints from the ethernaut site for each challenge will be bought over as well as adding some extra resources based on the specific vulnerability the challenge highlights including educational content and real world examples.
+The description and hints from the ethernaut site for each challenge will be brought over as well as adding some extra resources based on the specific vulnerability the challenge highlights including educational content and real world examples.